-Those buffers will now remain enabled until another control byte with data bit D7 HIGH is sent to base address +3.
-The buffers for all ports of the group can be tristated without changing the PPI mode by writing to base address +8 with D7 HIGH.
+Those buffers will now remain enabled until another control byte with data bit D7 high is sent to base address +3.
+The buffers for all ports of the group can be tri-stated without changing the PPI configuration by writing to base address +8 with D7 LOW.

-Similarly, the Group 1 ports can be enabled/disabled via the control register at base address +7 or 9.
+Similarly, the Group 1 ports can be enabled/disabled via the control register at base address +7.
 The following program fragment in C language illustrates the foregoing:

-const BASE_ADDRESS 0x300; outportb(BASE_ADDRESS +0xA, 0x0 3); /This instruction enables buffer tristating for both groups./ outportb(BASE_ADDRESS +3, 0x89); /This instruction sets the mode to Mode 0, ports A and B as output, and port C as input.
-Since bit D7 is high and buffer tristating is enabled for the group, the output buffers are set to tristate condition.
+const BASE_ADDRESS 0x300; outportb(BASE_ADDRESS +3, 0x89); /This instruction sets the mode to Mode 0, ports A and B as output, and port C as input.
+Since bit D7 is high, the output buffers are set to tristate condition.
 See item b. above./ outportb(BASE_ADDRESS,0); outportb(BASE_ADDRESS+1,0); /These instructions set the initial state of ports A and B to all zeroes.
 Port C is not set because it is configured as an input.
-See item c. above./ outportb(BASE_ADDRESS +8, 0x09); /Enable the buffers by writing a byte with bit D7 low.
+See item c. above./ outportb(BASE_ADDRESS +3, 0x09); /Enable the tristate output buffers by using the same control byte used to configure the PPI, but now set bit D7 low.
 See item d. above./